Acidham/chromium-hist-bookmarks/README.md

 ### Date Format

 `date_format` defines how the date will be shown for last visit.
-Visit https://strftime.org/ for reference
+Visit https://strftime.org/ for reference.

 ## Usage